The Computer Science: Computer Game Design Major 2013-14

 It is recommended that high school students intending to apply to the BSOE have completed four years of mathematics (through advanced algebra and trigonometry) and three years of science in high school, including one year each of chemistry, physics, and biology.
 Comparable college mathematics and science courses completed at other institutions may be accepted in place of high school preparation.
 Students without this preparation may be required to take additional courses to prepare themselves for the program.
 While a background in computer programming is a plus, students with no programming experience can still successfully complete the degree program, and there are pathways designed specifically for such students.

 The BSOE strongly encourages applications from transfer students.
 Due to the prerequisite structure for upper-division courses, it is necessary for prospective transfer students to have completed as many of the lower-division requirements for the respective majors as possible to complete the degree within a reasonable time.
 Students must plan carefully because many courses must be taken sequentially.
-Applicants must take and excel in as many courses that are equivalent to the department’s foundation courses as possible.
+Applicants must take and excel in as many courses as possible that are equivalent to the department’s foundation courses.
 UC Santa Cruz foundation courses in computer science: computer game design are:

 - Computer Science 12A/L, Introduction to Programming with Laboratory, and 12B/M, Introduction to Data Structures with Laboratory